Table Of Contents

 Ways to reach out to:

 If your PPC freelancer ignores all your phone calls and only answers your e-mails, try to be honest upfront if this is something that bothers you.
 I’ve seen so many hyper-busy PPC freelancers that sometimes they’ll only reply to the tickets you open in their desk software.
-This is to gain time and allow them to take more clients and maximize revenues.
+This is to save time and allow them to take on more clients and maximize revenue.

 Substitute?

 What happens if your PPC freelancer gets hit by a truck, gets sick or something else?
 Who’ll take care of your campaigns?
-Try to discover if the PPC freelancer has a solid network to handle your account to someone else of his trust to keep the show running.
+Try to find out if the PPC freelancer has a solid network to hand your account off to someone he trusts to keep the show running.

 Point 9: Timezone

 Pay attention to where you source your freelancers.
 I used to (and still do) some outsourcing overseas.
-The not-so-cool part is to stay late at night replying to emails to get things done.
-The worse: sending an email that you know will just get replied to in 12 hours from now, at least.
+The not-so-cool part is staying late at night replying to emails to get things done.
+The worst: sending an email you know will just get a reply in 12 hours, at least.
 This can be a source of frustration for you.
 Of course, the freelancer can handle this, especially during important dates, such as the launch of a new campaign, but this is undoubtedly a factor to consider when choosing your PPC freelancer.

 Point 10: Referrals

 Last but not least, referrals are super important.
-A referral is the most popular way of finding experienced professionals to work with for one simple reason: people don’t want to deceive the ones referred.
-This is especially true when you will handle your money.
+A referral is the most popular way to find experienced professionals to work with for one simple reason: people don’t want to deceive those who are referred.
+This is especially true when you handle your money.
 These days, thanks to the power of the internet, you don’t need to have someone referred by one of your close friends.
-Just go online, type the name of the professional online and find the clients he worked with.
+Just go online, type the professional’s name, and find the clients he worked with.
 Pick up the phone and ask one of his past clients about the professional.
 There’s not much someone can hide on the internet these days.
 Take advantage of it.

 Where to find PPC freelancers?